Dr. Alena Kubátová

 Air particulate matter is known for its adverse impact on health, as well as on ever discussed climate changes.
 The building blocks of particulate matter are metals, salts, organic species, and elemental carbon.
 While inorganics are well characterized, only limited information (~50%) is available on organic species.

 The organics can be divided into polar and nonpolar species.
-Nonpolar and slightly polar compounds are directly related to primary emissions, and have been well characterized using organic solvent extraction and GC/MS. Thus, the interest of our laboratory lies in polar and also heavier molecular weight organics, which are primarily formed from the atmospheric oxidation of volatile and semi-volatile organic species (secondary aerosol formation).
+Nonpolar and slightly polar compounds are directly related to primary emissions, and have been well characterized using organic solvent extraction and GC-MS. Thus, the interest of our laboratory lies in polar and also heavier molecular weight organics, which are primarily formed from the atmospheric oxidation of volatile and semi-volatile organic species (secondary aerosol formation).
 This is reflected in the current study on heterogeneous reactions of polycyclic aromatic hydrocarbons (PAHs) with various atmospheric oxidants such as NO2 and O3 (funded by the National Science Foundation, ATM No. 0747349).
-Another study looking into the composition of PM with respect to the occurrence of high molecular weight species and their formation using thermal extraction/pyrolysis with online GC/MS is being funded by SUNRISE EPSCoR.
+Another study looking into the composition of PM with respect to the occurrence of high molecular weight species and their formation using thermal extraction/pyrolysis with online GC-MS.

 At present, biofuels seem to be the most easily accessible source of alternative energy.
 In collaboration with the Chemical Engineering Department (within Sunrise projects) we are studying biofuels generated mainly by the pyrolysis of biomass.
 In order to fully understand processes of biofuel formation, we are developing methods typically employing GC-MS/FID for detailed characterization.
 The results obtained enable us not only to improve our understanding of the reaction mechanisms occurring within the process but also making the process more cost effective through possible discoveries of valuable byproducts.